Holdenxie/cse15l-lab-reports/LabReport.md

 ## `ls` command with a `file` as an argument

 ```
-[user@sahara ~]$ ls ar-dz.txt
+[user@sahara ~/lecture1/messages]$ ls ar-dz.txt
-ls: cannot access 'ar-dz.txt': No such file or directory
+ar-dz.txt
 ```

-The working directory was `home` when the command is ran. when the `ls` command is ran with the file`ar-dz.txt`, no file is listed, instead an error message was listed.
+The working directory was `home/lectur1/messages` when the command is ran. when the `ls` command is ran with the file `ar-dz.txt`, itself is listed.
+This is because the file `ar.dz.txt` only contains itself, thus it can only list itself.
-This is an error message because it takes in a diretory rather than a file as an argument and there is no additional files within the `ar-dz.txt` file for their to be listed.
+This is not an error message because the expected output and the output are identical.

 ## `cat` command with no argument